gnthibault/Optimisation-Python/CvxOpt/chap1/README.md

 ass: center, middle

-# Introduction to Convex Optimization
+# Introduction to Convex Optimization, chapter 1, Introduction-
-## Chapter 1, Introduction

----

-# Topics to cover
+## Topics to cover
 ### What is mathematical optimization
 ### Least-squares and linear programming
 ### Convex optimization